 The Southgate Road Realignment will realign Southgate Road, the critical local connection between the I-80 westbound and eastbound on- and off-ramps, and reconstruct and reopen the I-80 eastbound off-ramp to Yerba Buena Island.

 This project is part of a larger effort to replace and retrofit key roads and on- and off-ramps that connect the I-80 (the highway on the Bay Bridge) and Yerba Buena Island.

-The Transportation Authority is working jointly with the Treasure Island Development Authority and the Office of Economic and Workforce Development on this effort.
+The Transportation Authority is working jointly with the Treasure Island Development Authority on this effort.
 These upgrades will support the Treasure Island Transportation Program.

 Timeline & Status